Emily Woodcock, Ann Arbor Canvass Director

 Eric Keller, Campaign Organizer

-Eric grew up in Northern Michigan and studied Political Science a University of Detroit Mercy.
-In his free time he enjoys spending time outdoors with his wife Trisha and their two huskies.
+Eric grew up in Northern Michigan and studied Political Science at Eastern Michigan University.
+In his free time he enjoys spending time along the third coast with his lovely wife Trisha, their newborn son Porter and the families’ two huskies.

 Jennifer Schlicht, Office Manager